dotnet/ai-samples/src/local-models/phi3-llama3/README.md

 ### Step 1: Run the model

 The file `src/local-models/phi3-llama3/Program.cs` shows an example on how to use Semantic Kernel to use the local model.
-When adding the OpenAI Chat Completion service to the kernel, we must specify the modelId, endpoint, and apikey (usually an empty string).
+When adding the OpenAI Chat Completion service to the kernel, we must specify the modelId, endpoint and apikey (usually an empty string).

 ### Chat Completion